intel/oneAPI-Ultrasound-Beamforming-Library/README.md

     $ cd build

-If you want to test the GPU performance for easy testing, and use ZMC(Zero Memory Copy) feature is selected to use or not (which is set to use ZMC by default), run cmake using the command:
+In this repo, we just call the oneAPI feature to avoid moving data back and forth between host and device as ZMC(Zero memory copy, just an abbreviation to describe the feature in this repo).
+The detail of the feature could be found in https://www.intel.com/content/www/us/en/develop/documentation/oneapi-gpu-optimization-guide/top/memory/host-device-memory.html.
+And the feature is only used for Intel integrated GPU.
+If you want to test the GPU performance for easy testing, and using ZMC feature is selected to use or not (which is set to use ZMC by default), run cmake using the command:

     $ cmake .. -DUSE_ZMC=ON/OFF